Biology

 Module 6: Genetics, evolution and ecosystems

-Includes: Cellular control; patterns of inheritance; manipulating genomes; cloning and biotechnology; ecosystems and populations and sustainability
+Includes: Cellular control; patterns of inheritance; manipulating genomes; cloning and biotechnology; ecosystems and populations and sustainability.

 (Exam board – OCR)